JordyDew/electron-sample/README.md

 I didn't set a license.
 That means that you are free to use this project completely free, also with commercial purposes and you don't have to share any source code when you distribute this app.

 Although, what I have created is not very useful.
+So, using it would be rare.

 ## How to use it?

-### Install neede software.
+### Install needed software

 First of all, you need some stuff installed: